vsouza/awesome-ios/README.md

 #### Other Hardware
 * [MotionKit](https://github.com/MHaroonBaig/MotionKit) - Get the data from Accelerometer, Gyroscope and Magnetometer in only Two or a few lines of code.
 CoreMotion now made insanely simple.
-* [DarkLightning](https://github.com/jensmeder/DarkLightning) -Simply the fastest way to transmit data between iOS and OSX
+* [DarkLightning](https://github.com/jensmeder/DarkLightning) - Simply the fastest way to transmit data between iOS/tvOS and OSX.
 * [Deviice](https://github.com/andrealufino/Deviice) - Simply library to detect the device on which the app is running (and some properties) 🔶
 * [DeviceKit](https://github.com/dennisweissmann/DeviceKit) - DeviceKit is a value-type replacement of UIDevice. :large_orange_diamond:
 * [Luminous](https://github.com/andrealufino/Luminous) - Luminous is a big framework which can give you a lot of information (more than 50) about the current system. :large_orange_diamond: